Entry-level employment programs

 - APS 3 level salary.

-We are looking for participants who are motivated, enthusiastic, and have strong communication and interpersonal skills.
+We are looking for motivated participants who are enthusiastic and have strong communication and interpersonal skills.
 Participants must provide evidence of their Aboriginal or Torres Strait Islander heritage and meet APS requirements, including security and character clearances.

 Find out more about the Indigenous Australian Government Development Program.

-Australian Government Indigenous Graduate Recruitment Program
+Australian Government Indigenous Graduate Pathway

 This program provides a pathway to APS employment and promotes the APS as an employer of choice among Aboriginal and Torres Strait Islander tertiary graduates.
 Through hands-on experience, graduates develop a strong professional grounding and exposure to public governance in a range of business areas.

-Graduates receive extensive support including mentoring, access to learning and development activities and exciting ongoing career opportunities at the end of the program.
+Graduates receive extensive support, including mentoring, access to learning and development activities and exciting ongoing career opportunities at the end of the program.

-We are looking for graduates who are motivated, enthusiastic, and have strong communication and interpersonal skills.
+We are looking for motivated graduates who are enthusiastic and have strong communication and interpersonal skills.